"An international social and support group for adult cross dressers, their partners, the spouses of married cross dressers and their families."

 The Saturday evening dinner is a planned group meal at a restaurant selected a few weeks in advance.
 The restaurant selected is posted in the chapter newsletter, which every member gets a copy of prior to the meeting weekend.
 (The newsletter is sent in color PDF format to all members with an email address.
 Black and white hardcopies are sent to those few members who do not provide an e-mail address.)
 Depending on the time of the restaurant reservations, we leave for dinner between 6:30 and 7 pm.
 After dinner we return to the hotel for continued socializing.
 Again, some members may go to the hotel lounge or other nightlife locations around town.
 By 11:30 pm remaining members will head home or to their own rooms after the suite is cleaned up.

-For those members that have stayed overnight to Sunday morning, there is a “bubba breakfast” at the hotel.
-“Bubba breakfast” means that there is no crossdressing at this meal.
-This is for the benefit of any crossdressers’ wives that may be present.
-After breakfast, everyone goes their separate way.
+For those members that have stayed overnight to Sunday morning, there is a breakfast at the hotel.
+After breakfast, everyone goes their separate ways.

 About our going out in public: